Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: TaaS: Principles and Core Components

 \subsection{Core Components}

 From a system architecture perspective, the proposed TaaS bridges the application layer and the device resource layer.
-Driven by task requirements from the application layer, TaaS leverages trust as the core enabling mechanism to coordinate resource allocation at the device layer, thereby fulfilling task goals.
-The proposed TaaS is built upon a central server, agentic AI deployed on both the central server and individual devices, and MCP, as shown in Fig.~\ref{framework}.
+Driven by task needs from the application layer, TaaS uses trust evaluation as the decision mechanism for coordinating suitable device resources at the device layer.
+As shown in Fig.~\ref{framework}, the proposed TaaS is built upon a central trust server, agentic AI deployed on both the server and individual devices, and MCP-based interfaces.

 \textit{1) Agentic AI}: Agentic AI refers to AI systems designed to operate as autonomous agents that can pursue goals and take actions in dynamic environments.
 Each agent is capable of perceiving its environment, understanding task objectives, making decisions, and executing actions, enabling it to autonomously accomplish tasks in complex environments or collaborate with other agents to complete more complex tasks~\cite{11395598}.